mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 I almost wrote the prototype from scratch.
 I originally used gearon's [Redux hot loader starter kit](https://github.com/gaearon/react-hot-boilerplate), which gives you the bare minimum necessary to get React and Redux hot loading in an application.
-We added the rest over time and let me tell you that it is a massive pain in the ass.
+We added the rest over time, and it has been a massive pain in the ass.
 We started with this:

 * React.js
 * Redux reducers and actions